-I started using Play-doh with my second grade students last year as a form of word work and they love it.
-There is something about the smell of it (personally I like it, I think because it bring back memories of being young) and there is just something about that squishy texture that is so great.
-As a district we started using Journeys from HMH for our reading curriculum this year.
+I started using Play-doh with my second-grade students last year as a form of word work and they love it.
+There is something about the smell of it (personally I like it, I think because it brings back memories of being young) and there is just something about that squishy texture that is so great.
+As a district, we started using Journeys from HMH for our reading curriculum this year.
 Each week my students get a new set of spelling words which we cut out and keep in a pocket I have taped to their desk.
 We had these old library book pockets that I found in a cupboard that worked perfectly.
 One of the authors of this program is Dr. Shane Templeton who coauthored Words Their Way.
 I used that program for my spelling supplement last year, so was excited about the new curriculum.
 Anyway – this is our Monday morning seat work, while I am taking attendance and we are waiting for our morning announcements, we make our new words out of Play-doh.
 The students love it and it is a great way to introduce the new words to them, not to mention the muscle memory benefits.
 I bought a big colorful set at Walmart on sale.
 Open a can of Play-doh and see if you don’t agree with me about that smell 🙂 Happy Monday!